Abepena/natalies-second-chance/readme.md

  - Converted multipage layout to single page (for now)
  - Page is completely responsive
  - Created payment app integrating stripe checkout for donations
- - Started a pets app to add/remove their available dogs and display on their homepage/adoptions page dynamically
+ - Allowed superusers/authenticated users to Create/Update/Delete records for dogs in their system.